awesomemotive/WP-Mail-SMTP/readme.txt

 #### Manage Multisite Email Logs Easily

 WP Mail SMTP makes it easy for Network Admins to view and manage email logs for subsites.
 You can access all of your deliverability information from the Network Admin dashboard and quickly switch between subsites.
 That makes it easy to review email logging data for all subsites on one centralized page.

+#### Email Alerts

+Get instantly notified about failed emails!
+If your site's mailer or SMTP service stops sending your emails, you'll immediately receive a notification.
+Choose from several helpful alert methods, including:

+- Email Notifications
+- Slack Notifications
+- SMS/Twilio Notifications
+- Webhook Notifications

+In combination with Email Logging and Email Resend, Email Alerts let you ensure that no important email will ever be lost.

 #### Email Reports